 How Can I Tell That It’s Post-Mint Damage?

 In the case of Edwin’s 1970 Jefferson nickel, it looks like it was severely damaged by something exerting torquing (twisting) pressure.
 Apparently, the nickel got caught or stuck in something with severe pressure.

 You can observe some of the damage as evidenced by areas where the metal appears to have been pushed up along the ridges of the gouging.

 You can even see where part of the rim on the bottom of the reverse (around 6:00 on the tails side of the coin, below Monticello) is actually broken away.

-It looks like the coin saw wear after it was damaged; I can tell because it looks like some of the raised areas of damaged have been softened or blunted through wear.
+It looks like the coin saw wear after it was damaged.
+I can tell because it looks like some of the raised areas of damage have been softened or blunted through wear.

 Who knows what caused this post-mint damage, but it certainly resulted in some eye-popping results!

 Error Coins vs. Damaged Coins

 At this point, you’re probably wondering what an error coin is versus damaged coins.

 - An error coin is one that was somehow messed up at the United States Mint due to a minting blunder.